Dramatic escalation: Air raid alert sounded for 'all of Ukraine at once'

 The DIA analyst added, "I know it's hard … to swallow that the carnage and destruction could be much worse than it is.
 But that's what the facts show.
 This suggests to me, at least, that Putin is not intentionally attacking civilians, that perhaps he is mindful that he needs to limit damage in order to leave an out for negotiations."

-The experts said the Russian Air Force had not launched any large-scale, methodical bombing campaign, with air and missile strikes almost exclusively in support of ground forces.
+The experts said the Russian Air Force had not launched any large-scale, methodical bombing campaign; air and missile strikes were almost exclusively in support of ground forces.

 "Think of the Russian Air force as flying artillery," the retired Air Force officer said.
 "It's not an independent arm.
 It has undertaken no strategic air campaign as American observers might be used to from the last 30 years of American conflict."